 Elementary & Middle School

-Everest cultivates the unique skills and talents of each student, with small class sizes and the gradual introduction of single-gender classrooms in 3rd grade.
+Everest cultivates the unique skills and talents of each student, with small class sizes on a co-ed campus.

 An integrated K-8 environment provides a seamless transition from elementary to middle school.